Harold 9th Grade – 1971 and yes I was wearing my Cross-Country/gym shirt under the oh so popular zipper shirts that I still love today.

 I was one of those kids who didn’t really have a lot going for him, had a tough life at home, just been cut from the soccer team and Mr. Smith gave me a chance and a choice, which I needed badly.

-Little did I know at the time that Mr. Kenneth Smith – that Cross-country coach who so many people didn’t like, was one of the finest gentleman that I have ever met and that he would be a major positive influence in my life all through high school and beyond.
+Little did I know at the time that Mr. Kenneth Smith – that Cross-country coach who so many people didn’t like, was one of the finest gentlemen that I have ever met and that he would be a major positive influence in my life all through high school and beyond.

 If Mr. Smith hadn’t taken the time to talk to me and help me out that night, I never would have gone back to the next practice.